nikeshskillup/gen-ai/Instructions.md

 **Step 1: Prompting ChatGPT with Project Idea:**

 Let's begin by creating a prompt for ChatGPT.
 Our goal is to construct a Docker-based project using Node.js for a to-do application.
-The prompt could be something like "Create a to-do app using Node.js and Express."
+The prompt could be something like `Create a to-do app using Node.js and Express`.

 <details>
   <summary>Click to expand/collapse Result</summary>